akb89/pyfn/experiments/README.md

 - [-] XP087: semafor on FN 1.5 FT + EX with MXPOST + MST + HIERARCHY (with new .csv files)
 - [-] XP088: semafor on FN 1.7 FT + EX with MXPOST + MST O
 - [-] XP089: semafor on FN 1.5 FT + EX with MXPOST + MST + HIERARCHY + filtered no_fes
-- [-] XP090: frame identification on FN 1.5 FT + EX with NLP4J + BMST
+- [x] XP090: frame identification on FN 1.5 FT + EX with NLP4J + BMST
 - [x] XP091: semafor on FN 1.5 FT with NLP4J + BMST + filtered no_fes
 - [x] XP092: semafor on FN 1.5 FT + EX with NLP4J + BMST
 - [x] XP093: semafor on FN 1.5 FT + EX with NLP4J + BMST + filtered no_fes